rebeccadavidsson/programmeren-2/problems/hangman/hangman.md

        tell the player the Hangman word (any word that is consistent with the current pattern).
 Then ask the player if she wants to play again.

+Like in "Game of Cards", the game code should be added inside an `if __name__ == '__main__':` condition.
+This ensures that that code will not run when checking, but will run when you test the program yourself using `python hangman.py`.

-Note that the program shown in the introduction at the top of the assignment is not a valid solution; it is just an illustration.
+> Note that the program shown in the introduction at the top of the assignment is not a valid solution; it is just an illustration.

 ## Testing